-- Pollution prevention and airborne emissions control. - increase in the forthcoming years due to the adverse effects of climate change).
+- Investments to lower energy consumption are already part of the Company's CAPEX plan. - Pollution prevention and airborne emissions control. - Cost implications of higher temperatures and other climate changes to everyday company operations (The corresponding part of OPEX and CAPEX planned each year is expected to increase in the forthcoming years due to the adverse effects of climate change).